krzentner/language-world/data/gpt-3.5-turbo/goal_md/faucet-open-2.md

 To turn the faucet left reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper on the faucet knob  2.
-Rotate the gripper to turn the knob left First, put the gripper on the faucet knob.
+Put gripper around the faucet knob  2.
+Turn the knob left First, put the gripper around the faucet knob.
-    - When the robot's gripper is not near the faucet knob, move the robot's gripper until the robot's gripper is near the faucet knob
+    - When the robot's gripper is not around the faucet knob, move the robot's gripper until the robot's gripper is around the faucet knob
-    Once the robot's gripper is on the faucet knob, rotate the gripper to the left to turn the faucet on.
+    Once the gripper is around the faucet knob, we can turn it left.
-    - Rotate the gripper to the left while ensuring a firm grip on the faucet knob.
+    - When the robot's gripper is around the faucet knob, turn the knob left